-- 5.17.
-Wood Plc have undertaken assesses potentially significant effects of the Proposed Development with respect to ecology, which encompasses terrestrial and aquatic ecology and ornithology. - 5.18.
-The ecological assessment has been based upon the results of desk study and field surveys, but also relevant published information (for example on the status, distribution, sensitivity to environmental changes and ecology of the ecological features scoped in to the assessment, where this information is available), professional knowledge of ecological processes and functions and through discussions with stakeholders such as Natural England, the North Northants Badger Group, ENC and NCC. - 5.19.
+- 5.16.
+WSP (was Wood) have undertaken assesses potentially significant effects of the Proposed Development with respect to ecology, which encompasses terrestrial and aquatic ecology and ornithology. - 5.17.
+The ecological assessment has been based upon the results of desk study and field surveys, but also relevant published information (for example on the status, distribution, sensitivity to environmental changes and ecology of the ecological features scoped in to the assessment, where this information is available), professional knowledge of ecological processes and functions and through discussions with stakeholders such as Natural England, the North Northants Badger Group and NNC. - 5.18.
 A list of the biological surveys carried out to inform the ecological assessment is provided in the ES.
-This covers a period from 2015 to date. - 5.20.
-A detailed assessment of the residual effects of the Proposed Development in respect of various habitats and species is provided including the Upper Nene Gravel Pits SPA/Ramsar/SSSI. - 5.21.
+This covers a period from 2015 to date, in particular with updated surveys in 2021 and 2022. - 5.19.
+A detailed assessment of the residual effects of the Proposed Development in respect of various habitats and species is provided including the Upper Nene Gravel Pits SPA/Ramsar/SSSI. - 5.20.
 A biodiversity calculation has been undertaken in respect of the Proposed Development and shows that a net gain in biodiversity can be achieved.
-It is expected that a planning condition and/or planning obligation will control details of the ecological mitigation and biodiversity net gain.
+It is expected that a planning condition and/or planning obligation will control details of the ecological mitigation and biodiversity net gain. - 5.21.
+The former Ecological Adviser at the County Council has provided planning conditions in respect of ecology and biodiversity and hence does not object to the Proposed Development.
+A meeting was held with Natural England in 2022 during which the approach to the SANG was agreed.